Skip to content

 -keystore "$JAVA_HOME/lib/security/cacerts"

-Replace /home/user/selfsigned.crt with the host path to the self-signed certificate, as the pipeline container uses the host's Docker socket, not the agent container's.
+Instead of /home/user/selfsigned.crt, specify the path to the self-signed certificate on the host, since the pipeline container uses the host's Docker socket, not the agent container's.

 variables: